 From 2009 to 2014 he was a RAND Corporation researcher, most recently as a Senior Engineer and a Professor at the Pardee RAND Graduate School, and was an Adjunct Senior Researcher through 2021.
 From 2008 to 2009 he was a post-doctoral fellow in the Climate Decision Making Center at Carnegie Mellon, working on electric transportation and low-carbon technology policy.
 From 1999 to 2004 he was an engineer working on several multibillion-dollar infrastructure megaprojects in New York, including the extension of the Number 7 subway line in Manhattan, and also worked on the rebuilding of the subway line underneath the World Trade Center after the attacks of September 11, 2001.

 Costa received a joint PhD in Civil and Environmental Engineering and Engineering and Public Policy and from Carnegie Mellon, a MPA in Public Policy from the Wagner Graduate School of Public Service at New York University, and a BS in Civil Engineering from Bucknell University.

 PhD 2008 - Carnegie Mellon University

 MPA 2004 - New York University

 BS 1999 - Bucknell University

-- Infrastructure systems design and resiliency for climate change impacts under uncertainty
+- Infrastructure systems design and resilience for climate change impacts under uncertainty

-- Systems and infrastructure impacts of the transition to autonomous vehicles
+- Systems, infrastructure, and equity impacts of the transition to automated and electric vehicles

 - Analysis of alternative and conventional electricity and fuels